codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why did Dracula lie in the wrong coffin?
-He made a grave mistake.
+What do you call a boomerang that won't come back?
+A stick.

 ## Daily Trivia

-Approximately how many Apple I personal computers were created?
+What is the domain name for the country Tuvalu?
- 1. 200
+ 1. .tv
- 2. 1000
+ 2. .tu
- 3. 500
+ 3. .tt
- 4. 100
+ 4. .tl

 <details>
   <summary>Answer</summary>
-  200
+  .tv
 </details>